Improve Your Resume With These 3 Recommendations!

 Create a Master Resume

 When you send a resume, you want the content to target the specific position.
-However, rewriting your resume each time you want to apply is a time-consuming process and can harm the efficiency of your job search.
-Plus, you might accidentally forget an important detail simply because you were trying to finish quickly and that can be a costly mistake.
+However, rewriting your resume each time you want to apply is a time-consuming process.
+It can harm the efficiency of your job search.
+Plus, you might accidentally forget an important detail simply because you were trying to finish quickly.
+That can be a costly mistake.

 Instead of rewriting portions of your resume every time, start your job search by creating a master resume.
-List any skill, experience, and accomplishment that could be relevant to a position you’d like to have, even if this document crosses over the two-page mark.
+List any skill, experience, or accomplishment that could be relevant to a position you’d like to have.
+This matters more than the document crossing over the two-page mark.

-Once that is done, all you must do before you apply to a particular job is remove details that aren’t relevant to the target role.
-Delete skills, accomplishment or any point that doesn’t provide the hiring manager with value which helps you pare down the content until you reach a proper length.
+Next, all you must do before applying to a particular job is remove details that aren’t relevant to that position.
+Delete skills, accomplishments, or any point that doesn’t provide the hiring manager with value.
+This will help you trim down the content until you reach a proper length.

-While you’ll still need to update your professional summary, this removes a lot of the rewriting work that can come with targeting a resume, significantly increasing the efficiency of your search.
+While you’ll still need to update your professional summary, this removes a lot of the rewriting work.

 Quantify the Details